reasn/autonomous-startups/README.md

 ### Not a Tool.
 Not a Studio.

-We’re not building a tool or a studio.
+We're not building a tool or a studio.
 Elegant Swarm is a productized execution system that builds and runs startups with agents in charge—and humans largely out of the loop.

 ---